-As discussed in "- Korean Taxation" under current law payments of interest and OID on the Notes to foreign investors may be subject to Korean withholding taxes.
-As discussed under "Terms and Conditions of the Notes - Taxation", the Issuer is liable for the payment of additional amounts to U.S. Holders so that U.S. Holders receive the same amounts they would have received had no Korean withholding taxes been imposed.
+As discussed in "- Korean Taxation", under current law, payments of interest and OID on the Notes to foreign investors may be subject to Korean withholding taxes.
 For U.S. federal income tax purposes, U.S. Holders will be treated as having actually received the amount of Korean taxes withheld by the Issuer with respect to a Note, and as then having actually paid over the withheld taxes to the Korean tax authorities.
 As a result, the amount of interest income included in gross income for U.S. federal income tax purposes by a U.S. Holder with respect to a payment of interest or OID may be greater than the amount of cash actually received (or receivable) by the U.S. Holder from the Issuer with respect to the payment.